Send information from your speaker or display to your phone

 2. At the top right, tap your account.

 3. Verify that the Google Account shown is the one linked to your Google device.
-If correct, tap to close the account window.
-To switch accounts, tap the dropdown icon , then tap another account or Add another account.
+If correct, tap Close to exit the account window.
+To switch accounts, tap the drop down and then another account or Add another account.

 Step 3.
 Turn on notifications